 "The food was excellent - both the provided dinners and in the restaurants we went to."

 Breakfast is included at every hotel you stay at, although what's provided will vary greatly from country to country.
 As a minimum, you will be offered continental style drinks/ breads/ pastries, however in some of our hotels you can expect lavish hot and cold international buffets.

 Lunches are usually left to you – although we do include these on selected guided walking holidays.
 Where lunch is included, it will either be a picnic or a light lunch in a local cafe/restaurant.
-On holidays where lunch is left to you, we will always give you recommendations of places to stop and eat en route, or on where you might like to go to make up a picnic.
-Most of our hoteliers are also happy to provide a packed lunch providing that you give them sufficient notice.
+On holidays where lunch is left to you, we give you recommendations of places to stop and eat en route, or on where you might like to go to make up a picnic.
+Most of our hoteliers are also happy to provide a packed lunch for you.

-In the evenings, meals are nearly always included – unless you are staying somewhere with lots of local restaurants to choose from.
-Again, menus vary enormously from country to country, however you can expect a minimum of three courses – often four or five – with dishes reflecting the best of regional cuisine.
-If fine dining is particularly important to you, then perhaps consider one of our ‘gastronomic’ holidays where we have included gourmet menus on every night of your stay.
+In the evenings, meals are usually included – unless you are staying somewhere with lots of local restaurants to choose from.
+Menus vary enormously from country to country, however you can expect a minimum of three courses – often four or five – with dishes reflecting the best of regional cuisine.
+If fine dining is particularly important to you, then perhaps consider one of our ‘gastronomic’ holidays where we include gourmet menus on every night of your stay.